Asterisk name and location lookup AGI

 Contains country codes.

 areas.db, numbers.db and regions.db are binary files.
-Records are 56 bytes;
+Records are 56 bytes (or 96 bytes when compiled with 'make wide');

 Number: